|Area Officer Royal Signals||Captain Thomas Edwin Thornton Shanks||1942||1944|

 The main chamber still contained a wooden sloping top desk and a table topped with metal sheeting.
 There was also the remains of a pair of wall mounted rollers, thought to perhaps have mounted a revolving map board.
 It is likely that there would also have been bunks as well.
 The remains of shelving brackets could be seen too.

-The third section contained a wooden genrator bench and there were also areas marked for petrol (for the generator) and paraffin (for the dehumidifier)The room also contained a fire bucket made from a "flimsy" petrol can.
-In comon with a number of other Zero stations, two ventilation pipes crossed this area into the main chamber, with a hole in the upper pipe which could be covered by a sliding cover.
+The third section contained a wooden generator bench and there were also areas marked for petrol (for the generator) and paraffin (for the dehumidifier).The room also contained a fire bucket made from a "flimsy" petrol can.
+In common with a number of other Zero stations, two ventilation pipes crossed this area into the main chamber, with a hole in the upper pipe which could be covered by a sliding cover.
 This allowed the generator to be run without suffocating the occupants of the adjacent main chamber by sealing the room.
-This could later be ventilated when the cover was removed, the fumes rising through the higher pipe that would would conduct warm air our of the OB, while cool air was drawn in through the lower pipe.
+This could later be ventilated when the cover was removed, the fumes rising through the higher pipe that would would conduct warm air out of the station, while cool air was drawn in through the lower pipe.

 The above ground Met Hut was 300 yards away and consisted of a Nissen hut, with a small room for an Elsan toilet.
 Only the entrance porch (built to allow blackout compliant comings and goings) and parts of one end wall remained.
 One of the aerial feeders could be seen running up a nearby mature beech tree.

 Beatrice Temple first mentions South Dalton in her diary 13 May 1942 when she meets the "top brass".

 June 5 1942 S. Dalton (Col Devereux – J/C McKinley will take ATS).
 On way to hut saw Capt Shanks – lunch – Market Weighton + then up a hill to broadcast back to Doncaster – surprised as “Belinda calling”.